 Approximately a quarter of all people in England snore on a regular basis, and it can affect individuals of all ages.
 It's more common in adults aged between 40-60, but it can occur in children as well.
 Double the amount of men snore than women.
 If your snoring is having a negative impact on your life, including causing excessive tiredness it's time to do something about this.

-Browse our range of anti-snoring products on our website or complete the Sleep M.O.T. to get your own personalised report full of tips to help you with snoring related issues.
+Browse our range of anti-snoring products on our website or get your own personalised sleep report full of tips to help you with snoring related issues.